laris/synoboot-grub2-unusb-disk/README.md

 # synoboot-grub2-unusb-disk
 Create grub2 bootloader to load synoboot in un-usb disk, HDD or SSD

+# Warning, still have issue, but work with usbboot then reboot withou usboot

 ## raw script to half-automatic install
 Must run in linux with grub-pc installed
 copy the synoboot.img into the synoboot-grub2-unusb-disk